-When this topic comes to mind, I’m always reminded of an experience I once had in my travels, and I’d like to share that story now.
+When this topic comes to mind, I’m always reminded of an experience I once had in my travels.

 Some years ago while exploring in Tibet we passed an enormous high altitude lake called Lake Yom Drok Tsu.
 I was told by our Tibetan guide that this lake was considered sacred by the Tibetan people and that many pilgrims came long distances to walk around it and partake of its beauty.
 He also informed me that there were no rivers feeding the lake but that it was fed primarily by snow, which was plentiful at that 15,000 ft elevation.

 My guide then began to tell me, with a sense of trepidation and sadness, what I thought was a very instructive story.
 He said that he had heard that the Chinese government, who controlled the region, was considering building a hydroelectric dam at one end of the lake to harness its ample power.
 This by itself was alarming to him, but the greater disturbance was that, since the lake was primarily snow fed, it would basically be a one-time power source that would essentially drain the lake.
 I do not think this has happened yet but it left an impression on me that I have integrated into my work as a counselor and coach.

 I often have the opportunity to work with people who are in conflict with one another, and periodically these conflicts remind me of the Lake Yamdrok-tso episode.
 I think about the short-sightedness of a one time drain of a magnificent high altitude lake with deep significance to many.
 Making a decision to drain the lake for a relatively short term advantage, in one arena, that in turn would likely cause significant long term hurt and violation in others.